nadia-solution-tracker/full-stack-milestome-project/README.md

 - Through this web browser the customers can search for a book by its title or author, or specific keywords.
 - Sorting feature based on price both ascending and descending is also provided to ease search of a product
 - Allows users to see specific details about a book like book title, price, author name, description, instock and total views.
+- Books currently instock and total views are also displayed to help users to search efficiently.These fields update buy a book or views the product details respectively.
 - Using Authentication mechanism a user can login using his account details or new customers can set up an account very quickly
+- Users can also edit their profile information after succesfully logging in.
 - Books can be added to the shopping cart and finally purchase using credit card transaction
 - Users have to register to persist their shopping cart between sessions
 - The user can also write reviews about a book by giving ratings on a score of five.